 - 16. If a driver causes an accident, can I file a lawsuit?

-- 17. Other traffic violations in NV
+- 17. Other traffic violations

 It depends on the situation.
 Passing vehicles on the left is the default traffic rule in Nevada, but passing on the right is lawful in any of the following four circumstances: